 3. Skin Texture Analysis

-Being a more recent development, this method of facial recognition is not fully developed to work 100% of the time on its own.
+Being a more recent development, this facial recognition method is not fully developed to work on its own 100% of the time.
 Instead, it is usually combined with either of the aforementioned methods to improve their accuracy.

 Surface Texture Analysis works much the same way facial recognition does.
-A picture is taken of a patch to distinguish any lines, pores, and the actual skin texture.
-It can identify the contrast between identical pairs, which are not yet possible using facial recognition software alone.
+A picture is taken of a patch to distinguish any lines, pores, and skin texture.
+It can identify the contrast between identical pairs, which is not yet possible using facial recognition software alone.

 4. Facial Recognition Combining Different Techniques

 Combined techniques have an advantage over other systems.
-It is relatively insensitive to changes in expression, including blinking, frowning, or smiling, and has the ability to compensate for moustache or beard growth and the appearance of eyeglasses.
+It is relatively insensitive to changes in expression, including blinking, frowning, or smiling, and can compensate for moustache or beard growth and the appearance of eyeglasses.

 The system is also uniform with respect to race and gender.